Diversity and Gender Equity in Legal Practice

 Law Review Article

-diversity in the legal profession
+lawyer demographics, implicit bias in the legal profession

 One irony of this nation's continuing struggle for diversity and gender equity in employment is that the profession leading the struggle has failed to set an example in its own workplaces.
 In principle, the American bar is deeply committed to equal opportunity and social justice.
 In practice, it lags behind other occupations in leveling the playing field.
 According to the American Bar Association (ABA), only two professions (the natural sciences and dentistry) have less diversity than law; medicine, accounting, academia, and others do considerably better.'
 Part of the problem lies in a lack of consensus on what exactly the problem is.
 What accounts for gender, racial, and ethnic inequalities in law firms?
 Who is responsible for addressing them?
 Which proposed solutions would be worth the cost?